ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.

-A network incident refers to an undesired occurrence, such as an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{!I-D.ietf-nmop-terminology}}{{TMF724A}}.
+As described in {{!I-D.ietf-nmop-terminology}}{{TMF724A}}, a network incident refers to an undesired Occurrence such as an unexpected interruption of a network service, degradation of the quality of a network service, or the below-target performance of a network service.
 Different data sources, including alarms, metrics, and other anomaly information, can be correlated and combined into one or a few network incidents, regardless of layer, informed by correlation analysis and service impact assessment.
 For example, if the protocol-related interface fails to work